Parliament @ Work

 Did you know?

-• As the Northern Territory is not a state, it is represented at the Federal level by two Senators, elected for the term of the House of Representatives, that is, not more than three years.
+• The Northern Territory is represented at the federal level by two Senators, elected for up to three years.

-• The Administrator of the Northern Territory, the ‘Head of State’, is appointed by the Governor-General as their representative in the Northern Territory.
+• The Administrator of the Northern Territory, its ´Head of State´, is appointed by the Governor-General as his or her representative in the Northern Territory.
 Laws made by the Legislative Assembly require the assent of the Administrator.

 • The leader of the government in the Northern Territory is known as the Chief Minister.